Five reasons why Amazon Game Studios, which released "New World," has struggled until now

 1. The person in charge has no experience with games

-Mike Frazzini, the head of Amazon Game Studios, was appointed when the company launched, but
+Mike Frazzini, the person in charge, took charge when Amazon Game Studios was launched, but

-at the time, he had no experience in games and was a book business manager before taking on the role.
+at that time, Frazzini had no prior experience in games and had previously been a manager in the book business before becoming the head of the game business.

-Amazon's common sense is that "if you can run one business, you can run another."
+Amazon's common practice is that "if you can run one business, you can run another business," and that's how he was placed.

 2. The big names we brought in are leaving one after another